airbrake/node-airbrake/Readme.md

 * Support for all features of the [2.1 notification API][2.1api]
 * Support for [long-stack-traces][]
 * Optional auto-handler for `uncaughtException` events
-* Provides notification url linking to airbrake in `notify()` callback
+* Provides notification url linking to Airbrake in `notify()` callback
-* Timeout airbrake requests after 30 seconds, you never know
+* Timeout Airbrake requests after 30 seconds, you never know

 [long-stack-traces]: https://github.com/tlrobinson/long-stack-traces